Change the Status Quo of Style With a Career in Fashion Design and Merchandising

 Racial Inequities in Fashion Design and Merchandising

-However, this can change with greater representation of designers and retailers of color in the US and around the world.
-You can be part of this growing movement by enrolling in a college or university with a degree program in fashion design and merchandising or fashion management, brand management, art history, graphic design, business, or other related studies.
+You can be part of this growing movement by enrolling in a college or university with a degree program in fashion design and merchandising.
+Other majors are common in fashion careers as well, including fashion management, brand management, art history, graphic design, business, and more.

 HBCUs Can Help You Start a Career in Fashion and Retail